yasirkula/UnitySimpleFileBrowser/.github/README.md

 public static bool SetDefaultFilter( string defaultFilter );
 ```

+You can set whether or not hidden files should be shown in the file browser via **FileBrowser.ShowHiddenFiles** (has no effect when Storage Access Framework is used on Android 10+).
+This value can also be changed from the "*Show hidden files*" toggle in the user interface.
+To change the visibility of that toggle, you can use **FileBrowser.DisplayHiddenFilesToggle**.
+Note that this toggle is always hidden on Android 10+ when Storage Access Framework is used or on mobile devices when device is held in portrait orientation.

 To open files or directories in the file browser with a single click (instead of double clicking), you can set **FileBrowser.SingleClickMode** to *true*.

 File browser refreshes the list of drives at a regular interval to detect the insertion/removal of USB drives.
 This interval can be changed via **FileBrowser.DrivesRefreshInterval**.
 If its value is less than 0, list of drives won't be refreshed.
 By default, this value is 5 seconds on standalone platforms and -1 on mobile platforms.